Bertha von Suttner: Tutor in the Suttner household, life in Georgia

 In 1866 both Landgrave Fürstenberg (Bertha's guardian) and Elvira died, and Bertha (now at age 23, above the typical age of marriage) felt increasingly constrained by her mother's eccentricity and the family's poor financial circumstances.

 In 1873, she found employment as a tutor at the house of Karl Gundaccar Freiherr von Suttner (1819–1898) and his wife, Karola Knolz (b.
 1822).
 They had seven children, including four girls (all then aged 15 to 20).
-The Suttner family House of Suttner lived in the Innere Stadt of Vienna three seasons of the year, and spent the summer at Castle Harmannsdorf in Lower Austria, at that time part of the Austro-Hungarian Empire.
+The Suttner family lived in the Innere Stadt of Vienna three seasons of the year, and spent the summer at Castle Harmannsdorf in Lower Austria, at that time part of the Austro-Hungarian Empire.

 Bertha became companion to the four girls and had an affectionate relationship with her four young students, who nicknamed her "Boulotte" (fatty) due to her size, a name she would later adopt as a literary pseudonym in the form "B. Oulot".

 She soon fell in love with the youngest son of Karl, seven years her junior, Baron Arthur Gundaccar von Suttner (1850–1902).
 They were engaged but unable to marry due to his parents' disapproval.
 In 1876, with the encouragement of her employers, she answered a newspaper advertisement which led to her briefly becoming secretary and housekeeper to Alfred Nobel in Paris.
 In the few weeks of her employment, she and Nobel developed a friendship, and Nobel may have made romantic overtures.
 However, she remained committed to Arthur and returned shortly to Vienna to marry him in secrecy, in the church of St. Aegyd in Gumpendorf.
-As a consequence Arthur von Suttner was desinherited by his family and lost the title of Freiherr.
+As a consequence Arthur von Suttner was desinherited by his family.

 The newlywed couple eloped to Mingrelia in western Georgia, Russian Empire, near the Black Sea, where she hoped to make use of her connection to the former ruling House of Dadiani and Ekaterine, who had once invited her to visit.
 On their arrival, they were entertained by Prince Niko.
 The couple settled in Kutaisi, where they found work teaching languages and music to the children of the local aristocracy.
 However, they experienced considerable hardship despite their social connections, living in a simple three-roomed wooden house.
 Their situation worsened in 1877 on the outbreak of the Russo-Turkish War, although Arthur worked as a reporter on the conflict for the Neue Freie Presse.
 Suttner also wrote frequently for the Austrian press in this period and worked on her early novels, including Es Löwos, a romanticised account of her life with Arthur.
 In the aftermath of the war, Arthur attempted to set up a timber business, but it was unsuccessful.